 By the time a woman turns 65 years old, she is well into her postmenopausal years.
-This is not necessarily a bad thing, said Mindy Pelz, a nutritionist and functional health professional based out of D.C.
+This is not necessarily a bad thing, said Mindy Pelz, a nutritionist and functional health professional based out of Washington, D.C.

 "Being postmenopausal has many upsides, but also some downsides that might need to be addressed," Pelz said.
 "As they go past the menopausal years, many women discover that the symptoms they accumulated through the menopause experience are still hanging around."

-Pelz added that being older than 65 and being postmenopausal can increase the risk of certain diseases, such as hormonal cancers, Alzheimer's disease and cardiovascular disease.
+Pelz added that a woman being older than 65 and being postmenopausal can increase the risk of certain diseases, such as hormonal cancers, Alzheimer's disease and cardiovascular disease.

 With all this in mind, though, what changes can you expect when you reach age 65?
 And what positive lifestyle changes can you make to combat them?

 Aleece Fosnight, a board-certified physician assistant specializing in sexual medicine, women's health and urology, and medical advisor at Aeroflow Urology, noted that aging causes tissues and cartilage in joints to deteriorate over time.

 The prevalence of osteoarthritis increases with age—by age 65, 30 percent to 50 percent of adults suffer from the condition.
 A study that looked specifically at knee osteoarthritis in 1,420 people over age 60 found that the prevalence increased with each decade of life, from 33 percent among those ages 60 to 70 to 43.7 percent in people older than 80.

 Aging causes tissues and cartilage in joints to deteriorate over time.